This tutorial creates a web API that performs Create, Read, Update, and Delete (CRUD) operations on a MongoDB NoSQL database.

 If using Windows, MongoDB is installed at C:\Program Files\MongoDB by default.
 Add C:\Program Files\MongoDB\Server\\bin to the

-environment variable.
+Path environment variable.
 This change enables MongoDB access from anywhere on your development machine.

 Use the mongo Shell in the following steps to create a database, make collections, and store documents.
 For more information on mongo Shell commands, see Working with the mongo Shell.